plausible/website/_articles/simple_web_analytics.md

 It is easy to use and understand with no training or prior experience.
 Everything you need to know about your website traffic is on one page:

 1. Choose the time range that you want to analyze.
 The visitor numbers are automatically presented on an hourly, daily or monthly graph.
 The default time frame is set at the last 30 days.
-2. See the number of unique visitors, total page views and the bounce rate.
+2. See the number of unique visitors, total page views, the bounce rate and visit duration.
 These metrics include a percentage comparison to the previous time period so you understand if the trends are going up or down.
 3. Right below that you see all the top referral sources of traffic and all the most visited pages on your site.
 Bounce rates of the individual referrals and pages are included too.
 4. Underneath the referral sources and the most visited pages, you see the list of countries your traffic is coming from.
 You can also see the device, browser and operating system your visitors are using.
 5. Last but not least, you can even track events and goals to identify the number of converted visitors, conversion rate, to understand who is converting and the referral sites that send the traffic that converts the best.